Global Washington

-Global Washington is a Seattle-based nonprofit membership association whose mission is to promote international development by coordinating the efforts of other globally-minded philanthropic, research and business organizations in Washington state.
+Global Washington was a Seattle-based nonprofit membership association whose mission was to promote international development by coordinating the efforts of other globally-minded philanthropic, research and business organizations in Washington state.
+In June 2026, the organization closed.

 History

 Global Washington was founded in December 2008 by the Seattle International Foundation, the University of Washington, and Washington State University.
 Kristen Dailey, formerly of Initiative for Global Development, became the association's executive director in May 2014.

 Organization

 Advocacy

 In 2008 the United States Federal Government budgeted about US$30 billion for foreign aid and of that, about 8 billion was for healthcare.
 Global Washington criticized this budget for neglecting development.

 Global Washington has organized conferences to discuss how United States foreign aid should be distributed.
 Past conferences that were organized in the past include: